casper-network/docs-archive/dapp-dev-guide/keys.rst

 The Rust `casper-client` requires the secret key to be in `PEM` format to send a transaction from this account.
 If you want to use existing Ethereum keys with the Rust client, a conversion to `PEM` format is needed.

-Also, it is possible to create clients or serialize your deploys.

 The following example is a JS script that generates a `PEM` file, using `key encoder <https://github.com/blockstack/key-encoder-js>`_ and node.js.
 To install these components, do the following: